4.1 Training Needs Assessment

 Test Your Knowledge

-When is training the most appropriate intervention?
+Using Mager and Pipe's logic, when is formal training the most appropriate intervention?

 A